Updated kernel packages that fix various security issues in the CentOS

-The Linux kernel is the core of the operating system.
+The Linux kernel handles the basic functions of the operating system.

-These updated kernel packages contain fixes for the following security
+These new kernel packages contain fixes for the following security issues:

-* A flaw was found in the CIFS file system.
-This could cause the umask
+* flaw in the CIFS filesystem which could cause the umask values of a

 extensions are supported.
 (CVE-2007-3740, Important)

 * a flaw in the stack expansion when using the hugetlb kernel on PowerPC